ramesh-lingappan/prometheus-pushgateway-demo/README.md

 mvn spring-boot:run -Drun.profiles=secure
 ~~~

-NOTE: make you the basic auth credentials used in `demo-security/htpasswd` and `application.yml` are same.
+NOTE: make you the basic auth credentials used in `htpasswd` and `application.yml` are same.

 # Testing